Bayesian Protein Sequence and Structure Alignment: Discussion

 \section{Discussion}

 In this paper we have presented a fully Bayesian model for the alignment of protein structures.
-The model is based on the model of \citet{GM}, but accounts for the constraint that the sequence ordering of the points in each configuration is meaningful and must be preserved when matching pairs of points.
-This required a new prior model for the matching matrix $\bM$.
-We have used a particular gap penalty function widely used when performing sequence alignment, but other penalty functions could be used which satisfy our formulation of the total penalty as a sum over individual contributions from each pair of matched indices. \citet{rodriguez10} have also developed a Bayesian model for protein structure alignment; we have used the same prior model for $\bM$, but their method of sampling alignments from the posterior distribution is quite different to ours, in that an entire new alignment is sampled at each iteration as opposed to the small perturbations of our proposals.
+The model is based on that of \citet{GM}, but accounts for the constraint that the sequence ordering of the points in each configuration is meaningful and must be preserved when matching pairs of points, which requires a different prior model for the matching matrix $\bM$.
+Here we have concentrated on priors built from penalties which are functions of the sequence indices.
+We have illustrated the potential of this approach using a penalty function which allows the degree of proportionality in the indices defining the alignment to be controlled, which contains a commonly-used gap penalty function as a special case.
+The formulation allows for other penalty functions to be easily incorporated, and computation will be practical and efficient whenever MCMC updates change only a small number of terms which contribute to the overall penalty.

+\citet{rodriguez14} have also developed a Bayesian model for protein structure alignment; we have used the same prior model for $\bM$ as a starting point, but their method of sampling alignments from the posterior distribution is quite different to ours, in that an entire new alignment is sampled at each iteration as opposed to the small perturbations of our proposals.
 Additionally, the authors optimise over the registration parameters, which can be viewed as using a Laplace approximation to the marginal posterior distribution.
 We have treated the registration parameters as additional unknown parameters about which to draw inference, and sampling them from the posterior allows us to account for the extra uncertainty in the alignment as a result of the uncertainty in these parameters.
 We note that \citet{kenobi2012} have begun numerical comparisons between the two approaches in a particular situation, namely where rigid-body transformations are used and no sequence order constraint is imposed.
-The flexibility of the fully Bayesian method to handle different transformations and constraints has been further illustrated in this paper and the recent papers by \citet{mardia13} and \citet{forbes13}.
+The flexibility of the fully Bayesian method to handle different transformations and constraints has been further illustrated in this paper and the papers by \citet{mardia13} and \citet{forbes14}.
+We have illustrated our method on challenging examples considered previously in the literature, and have shown our method to fare well on benchmark data sets alongside established computational methods, whilst offering more in terms of a fully probabilistic interpretation.